Are graduate studies available for this program? No

 There are many job opportunities in international organizations for French speakers.
 Students who plan careers in international business, tourism and hospitality, diplomacy, education, translation or interpretation will greatly benefit from a degree in French.
 Studying French is particularly useful to secure a career in government work or agencies.
 It makes it easier to find a job in embassies or in the U.S. State Department.

-Our recent graduates have obtained jobs in many sectors of the working world, in the United States and abroad.
+Our recent graduates have obtained jobs in many sectors of the working world, in the U.S. and abroad.
 In addition to jobs in education, they have secured careers in the computer industry, customer services, corporate securities law, human resource management, legal and paralegal support services, accounting, public relations and political science.